microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 **bias vector interpretation** and **TYo** are supported on a particular implementation.
 A list of combinations that are guaranteed to be supported on all implementations can be found in [Minimum Support Set].
-Note that there is no guaranteed support for **matrix tranpose**, and so it must always queried. s queried.
+Note that there is no guaranteed support for **matrix tranpose**, and so it must always be queried.

 #### Conversation Rules